cvs-health/testilo/README.md

       rules: ['QW-BP25', 'QW-BP26']
       what: 'QualWeb'
     }
-  ],
-  …
+  ]
 }
 ```

 A script has several properties that specify facts about the jobs to be created.
 They include:
-- `id`: an ID that uniquely distinguishes the script from other scripts.
+- `id`: an ID.
 A script can be converted from a JavaScript object to JSON and saved in a file in the `SPECDIR` directory, where it will be named by its ID (e.g., if the ID is `ts99`, the file name will be `ts99.json`).
+Thus, each script needs an `id` with a unique value.
 - `what`: a description of the script.
-- `strict`: If Testaro is to abort a job on an attempt to navigate to a URL if the target redirects the request to a URL differing substantially from the specified URL, the value of `strict` is `true`; otherwise, it is `false`.
+- `strict`: `true` if Testaro is to abort jobs when a target redirects a request to a URL differing substantially from the one specified.
+If `false` Testaro is to allow redirection.
 All differences are considered substantial unless the URLs differ only in the presence and absence of a trailing slash.
-- `isolate`: If `isolate` is `true`, Testilo, before creating a job, will isolate test acts, as needed, from effects of previous test acts, by inserting a copy of the latest placeholder after each target-modifying test act other than the final act.
+- `isolate`: If `true`, Testilo, before creating a job, will isolate test acts, as needed, from effects of previous test acts, by inserting a copy of the latest placeholder after each target-modifying test act other than the final act.
 If `false`, placeholders will not be duplicated.
-- `standard`: Testaro can standardize the results of the tests that tools perform.
-The `standard` property tells Testaro whether and how to do this.
-The alternatives are `'no'` (do not standardize), `'also'` (standardize and report both the original and the standardized results), and `'only'` (standardize and report only the standardized results).
+- `standard`: If `also`, jobs will tell Testaro to include in its reports both the original results of the tests of tools and the Testaro-standardized results.
+If `only`, reports are to include only the standardized test results.
+If `no`, reports are to include only the original results, without standardization.
-- `observe`: You decide how granularly Testaro will allow a server to observe job progress.
-If `true`, Testaro sends a message to the server to announce each test act (identifying the tool), and the `testaro` tool sends a message to the server to announce each rule when its test is performed.
-The server can further update the requesting client on the basis of these messages.
-It is generally user-friendly to make `observe` `true` if the user application makes the user wait while the job is assigned and performed.
-If the application allows the user to leave and sends the user a message when the job has been completed, `observe` can be set to `false`.
-- `timeStamp`: You can specify the date and time that the job is to wait for before it is performed.
-This specification is a string with the format `yymmddThhMM`.
+- `observe`: If `true`, jobs will tell Testaro to allow granular observation of job progress.
+If `false`, jobs will tell Testaro not to permit granular observation, but only to send the report to the server when the report is completed.
+It is generally user-friendly to allow granular observation, and for user applications to implement it, if they make users wait while jobs are assigned and performed, since that process typically takes about 3 minutes.
+- `timeStamp`: This string specifies a UTC date and time when jobs created with the script are to be permitted to be assigned to agents.
+Thus, jobs can be created from a script for later performance.
+The value of `timeStamp` is a compact representation in the format `yymmddThhMM`.
+If the value is an empty string, Testilo will make the date and time equal to the time when jobs are created.
+- `requester`: the email address that any notices of job completion can be sent to, or an empty string if there is a `REQUESTER` environment variable and it is to be used.
+- `urlPrefix`: the start of a URL that the Testaro reports will be retrievable at.
+- `urlSuffix`: the end of that URL.
+The job ID will be inserted between the `urlPrefix` and the `urlSuffix`.
 - `acts`: an array of acts.

 The first act in this example script is a placeholder, whose `which` property is `'private'`.
 If the above batch were merged with this script, in each job the placeholder would be replaced with the `private` acts of a target.
 For example, the first act of the first job would launch a Chromium browser, navigate to the Acme login page, complete and submit the login form, wait for the account page to load, run the Axe tests, and then run the QualWeb tests.
 If the batch contained additional targets, additional jobs would be created, with the login actions for each target specified in the `private` array of the `acts` object of that target.